sanchousese/Operating-Systems/README.md

 On semaphores and mutexes.
 (WIN32)

-Sleeping barber problem
+Readers and writers problem
 ---------
-On semaphores, mutexes and pthreads.
+On semaphores and pthreads.

 ```c++
 gcc readersWriters.cpp -o readersWriters -lpthread